Dirranbandi, Queensland: Facilities

 St Mark's Anglican Church is at 55 Moore Street.

 Dirranbandi Uniting Church meet at the Anglican Church in Moore Street.
 It is part of the Uniting Church in Australia.

 Dirranbandi Aerodrome is located at the western end of Moore Street.
 It is operated by the Balonne Shire Council.
 It has a 1000 m sealed runway with lights.

 Popular culture

 Slim Dusty sang about being the Dirranbandi Dandy in the song "Cunnamulla Fella", which he co-wrote with Stan Coster.

-Robert G. Barrett's popular "You Wouldn't be Dead for Quids" book series featured Les Norton as the lead character, who was born and bred in Dirranbandi.

 Notable people

 Statue of runner Tom DANCEY, Railway Street Park (2021).

 Tom Dancey (1888–1957), a local stockman and Indigenous Australian, won Australia's most famous footrace, the Stawell Gift in 1910.
 It is indicated the £1000 prize money was kept by his handlers and he only got the trophy.

 Brigadier General William Grant (1870–1939) post-World War I bought land in the area.
 He was involved in the Australian Light Horse.
 Artwork commemorates Dirranbandi's contributions to the Light Horse in terms of men and horses.

 Actor Ray Meagher grew up near Dirranbandi.
 He is best known for playing Alf Stewart on soap opera Home and Away, and credits one of his character's catchphrases "Stone the flamin' crows!" to Dick Backhouse who was a stock and station agent in town.